 If you wanted to create a container within a writable directory (called a

 sandbox) you can do so with the

 --sandbox option.
 It’s possible to create a

-The resulting directory operates just like a container in an image
+The resulting directory operates just like a container in a SIF file.
+To make

-Once again, it’s a good idea to do this as root to ensure you have
+container.
+It’s a good idea to do this as root to ensure you have permission to

-permission to access the files and directories that you want to
+access the files and directories that you want to change.

 $ sudo singularity shell --writable lolcow/